CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <p>A <strong>cache</strong> is a server that can store a content while it is transiting.
 They are placed in strategical points where the traffic is more intense.
 If a content is highly requested is convenient to store it in the cache.
 Caches can be place at high or low hierarchical level.
 Some advantages are: performance and quality and reducing the transit diminishing costs.
 They have inside them the <strong>Content Database</strong>.</p>
 </blockquote>
 <h2 id="next-generation-network-ngn">Next Generation Network (NGN)</h2>
-<p>In the traditional access network all the links are made of copper apart the links between the Central Office (CO) and the Service Distribution Frame (SDF), which is fiber.
+<p>In the traditional access network all the links are made of copper apart the links between the <strong>Central Office (CO)</strong> and the <strong>Service Distribution Frame (SDF)</strong>, which is fiber.
 The copper links have a series of disadvantages respect to the fiber:</p>
 <ul>
 <li>collect more external noise</li>
 <li>create more natural interferences</li>